HTTP-RPC/Kilo/README.md

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
 If unspecified, the method is associated with the servlet itself.
 If no matching handler method is found for a given request, the default handler (e.g. `doGet()`) is called.

 Multiple methods may be associated with the same verb and path. `WebService` selects the best method to execute based on the provided argument values.
-For example, the following service class implements some simple addition operations:
+For example, the following service class implements some simple mathematical operations:

 ```java
 @WebServlet(urlPatterns = {"/math/*"}, loadOnStartup = 1)